-- rC99 You must notify clients in writing when you are instructed, or, if that is if not practicable, at the next appropriate opportunity: - .1 of their right to make a complaint, including their right to complain to the Legal Ombudsman (if they have such a right), how, and to whom, they can complain, and of any time limits for making a complaint; - .2 if you are doing referral work, that the lay client may complain directly to chambers or the BSB authorised body without going through solicitors. - rC100 If you are doing public access, or licensed access work using an intermediary, the intermediary must similarly be informed. - rC101 If you are doing referral work, you do not need to give a professional client the information set out in Rules C99.1 and C99.2, in a separate, specific letter.
-It is enough to provide it in the ordinary terms of reference letter (or equivalent letter) which you send when you accept instructions in accordance with Rule C21. - rC102 If you do not send a letter of engagement to a lay client in which this information can be included, a specific letter must be sent to him giving him the information set out at Rules C99.1 and C99.2.
+- rC99 You must notify clients in writing when you are instructed, or, if that is if not practicable, at the next appropriate opportunity: - .1 of their right to make a complaint, including their right to complain to the Legal Ombudsman (if they have such a right), how, and to whom, they can complain, and of any time limits for making a complaint; - .2 if you are doing referral work, that the lay client may complain directly to chambers or the BSB entity without going through solicitors. - rC100 If you are doing public access, or licensed access work using an intermediary, the intermediary must similarly be informed. - rC101 If you are doing referral work, you do not need to give a professional client the information set out in Rules rC99.1 and rC99.2, in a separate, specific letter.
+It is enough to provide it in the ordinary terms of reference letter (or equivalent letter) which you send when you accept instructions in accordance with Rule rC21. - rC102 If you do not send a letter of engagement to a lay client in which this information can be included, a specific letter must be sent to them giving them the information set out at Rules rC99.1 and rC99.2.

 rC103 Chambers' websites and literature must display information about the chambers' complaints procedure.
-A BSB's authorised body's website and literature must carry information about that BSB authorised body's Complaints Procedure.
+A BSB's authorised body's website and literature must carry information about that BSB entity's Complaints Procedure.